saldel/Raspberry-Pi-Translation-Guide/Tools/Crowdin.md

 ![screenshot](images/Crowdin_progress.png)

-## Translating and post-editing files (for Translators)
+## Translating files (for Translators)

-To translate or post-edit a file, open it in **Translation Mode**:

-1. If the progress bar is empty, it means there are no translations.
-Click the three dots next to your chosen file’s progress bar and select **Translate**.
+If the progress bar next to the file is empty, it means the file has not been translated yet.
+You will need to open th file in **Translation Mode** Click the three dots next to your chosen file’s progress bar and select **Translate**.

 ![screenshot](images/Crowdin_open_translation_mode.png)